 Our band music education program meets every Friday and is sponsored by Paul Effman Music.
 Students in grades 3 and up are eligible to participate in the band program.

 The Saint Francis of Assisi Girl Scouts is an integral and empowering program for girls in grades K-8.
-It provides girls with a strong sense of independence, community, leadership skills, team work skills and self-esteem.
+Sponsored by the St. Francis of Assisi Parish, it provides girls with a strong sense of independence, community, leadership skills, team work skills and self-esteem.
 Meetings take place every other week, mid-October through May.
-For more information, email firstname.lastname@example.org.
+Mrs. Nancy Zotto is the SFA Girl Scout Program Coorinator For more information, email email@example.com.

-The SFA Singers group is made up of students from Grades 3 through 8.
-They meet weekly November through December and perform at all academy Christmas Shows.
+The SFA Singers group is made up of students from grades 3 through 8.
+They meet weekly on Thursdays from 3-4pm, October through December, and perform at all academy Christmas Shows.
 The moderators are Mrs. Annunziata and Mrs. Nealis.